 Rainer Maria Rilke

 Fragments of drawings and photographs make glory of pattern and color.
 Working in different mediums, the work is joined by the formal questions and answers working out on the surfaces.
-The exploration now is to see how far the representational can push against the abstract.
-It’s all in the mix, continuing dialogues about harmony and form, and a strong reliance on my instincts and desire for beauty in every direction.
+There are continuing dialogues about harmony and form, and a strong reliance on my instincts and desire for beauty in every direction to see how far the representational can push against the abstract.

 Layne Jackson is a visual artist painting botanical shapes and forms, rendered as pattern.to create familiar imagery in a contemporary context.
 Jackson is exploring the unconsciousness effect of color and shape applied to found forms in the natural world.